John Dies at the End: Plot summary

-Dave and John are a pair of paranormal investigators who live in an unnamed Midwestern town (referred to in the novel as "Undisclosed").
+David and John are a pair of paranormal investigators who live in an unnamed Midwestern town (referred to in the novel as "Undisclosed").
 Dave meets reporter Arnie in a local restaurant and recounts the origin of his and John's unusual abilities.

-The main story begins with Dave and John at a party, where John is performing with his band.
-Dave leaves the party early and John meets up with him later at Denny's, where John reveals that he has taken a drug known as "soy sauce" and shows Dave a syringe containing the drug.
-Dave pockets the syringe.
-Later, Dave accidentally injects himself with the drug in his pocket and begins to feel the effects.
+The main story begins with David and John at a party, where John is performing with his band, Three Arm Sally.
+David leaves the party early after a confrontation with an "amateur magician" who seemed to have real supernatural powers, leaving him shaken.
+David goes home with an Irish setter named Molly, which seems to have selected him as her new owner.
+David is awakened in the middle of the night by a call from John, asking that he come save him from something in his apartment.
+David meets up with John at his apartment and saves John from a "monster" that Dave can't see.
+They then go to Denny's, where John reveals that he has taken a drug known as "soy sauce."
+John shows David a syringe containing the drug, which he was given by the magician, who told John his name is "Robert Marley".
+David pockets the syringe.
+Later, David accidentally injects himself with the drug in his pocket and begins to feel the effects.